 Carrion’s disease may be prevented by avoiding the sandflies that transmit the bacterium to humans.
 Insect repellents, bed nets, and long-acting insecticides can help prevent exposure to these insects.

 Tetracycline-group antibiotics (doxycycline, tetracycline) are commonly used to treat trench fever.
 Uncomplicated disease responds to doxycycline and gentamicin.
 Chloramphenicol is an alternative medication recommended when tetracycline usage is undesirable, such as in severe liver malfunction, kidney deficiency, in children under nine years and pregnant women.
 Macrolides and ceftriaxone have also been effective.
-It is important to treat with 2 antibiotics in severe, chronic, or complicated cases of bartonellosis.

 Though the course of the disease can be far more severe and potentially life-threatening for immunocompromised patients, these patients typically experience full resolution of disease with appropriate antibiotic use and management of complications.
 The response of immunocompromised patients to antibiotics is significantly more dramatic than immunocompetent patients.
 Some researchers believe that less virulent strains tend to infect immunocompromised patients and are perhaps more antibiotic responsive.